zarkstein/PWNagotchi-MacSpoofing/README.md

 In summary, MAC spoofing on a Pwnagotchi can provide anonymity, security restriction bypass, identity obfuscation, and identity diversification, which can be beneficial for performing penetration testing, network audits, and other cybersecurity-related activities.

-#PWNagotchi MacSpoofing Plugin

-PWNagotchi MacSpoofing Plugin is an extension for PWNagotchi, a Raspberry Pi-based Wi-Fi network pentesting device.

-This plugin automatically changes the MAC address of the wlan0 interface of our Pwnagotchi and displays it on the screen (or not) according to your specific needs.

 ## Requirements

 - PWNagotchi installed and configured.